vwkyc/t430efi/README.md

 # OpenCore Hackintosh Lenovo T430

-This repository contains the efi files set up macOS Catalina 10.15.7 on a Lenovo T430 laptop.
+This repository contains the efi files to set up macOS Catalina 10.15.7 on a Lenovo T430 laptop.

 ## Compatibility